-For more information on what education the Alzheimer Society of Huron County provides to people living with dementia and caregivers, please visit our education page.
+For more information on what education the Alzheimer Society of Huron County provides to people living with dementia and family carepartners, please visit our Education page.

 If you are a personal support worker or other healthcare professional, you can increase your skills in caring for people with dementia by completing this specialized dementia care training program online.